Pencoed railway station: Facilities

-The station is unmanned - there is no ticket office nor are there any platform entry barriers.
+The station is unstaffed - there is no ticket office nor are there any platform entry barriers.
 Passengers must purchase tickets on board trains or from a self-service ticket machine near the station entrance on platform 2.
 The two platforms are offset from each other, with platform 2 (Cardiff-bound) to the east of the level crossing that bisects the site and platform 1 (West Wales) to the west of it.
-Each platform has a waiting shelter, CIS display and timetable posters, whilst there is also a customer help point at the entrance to platform 1.
+Each platform has a waiting shelter, CIS display, and timetable posters, whilst there is also a customer help point at the entrance to platform 1.
 Though the station footbridge has steps, level access to both sides is possible via the road crossing.

+Platform 2 can accommodate a five-coach train and is 186 mi 49 chain from the zero point at London Paddington, measured via Stroud; the level crossing is at 186 mi 55 chain; whilst platform 1 can accommodate a four-coach train and is at 186 mi 60 chain.

 Incidents

 In June 2008, a 16-year-old girl Sophie Harris was struck by a train and killed.
 Harris had been drinking.

 Services

 The station has an hourly service westbound to Bridgend and Maesteg and eastbound towards Cardiff Central, with some services continuing on towards Newport, Chepstow, Gloucester and Cheltenham Spa.
 These services are operated mainly by Class 170 Turbostar units.

 On Sundays the service decreases slightly.
 There is roughly a 2-hourly service to Maesteg however there are also four services a day to Manchester Piccadilly via Hereford and Shrewsbury, the latter of which is usually operated by either Class 158 Express Sprinter or Class 175 Coradia units.

 A few early morning and late evening services take the spur to Ninian Park to continue onto Cardiff Central alongside Canton sidings, to retain route knowledge.